-For more details about how the homestead exemption works in Louisiana, see The Louisiana Homestead Exemption.
+For more details, see The Louisiana Homestead Exemption.

-To learn more about how to exempt your motor vehicle under Louisiana law, see The Louisiana Motor Vehicle Exemption in Bankruptcy.
+To learn more, see The Louisiana Motor Vehicle Exemption in Bankruptcy.

 The money you receive from the Federal Earned Income Tax Credit is exempt, as well as your guns and ammunition up to a value of $2,500.
 La.
 Rev. Stat.
 Ann. § 13:3881

 All qualified pensions, tax-deferred arrangements, annuity contracts, and proceeds of and payments under tax-deferred arrangements and annuity contracts, except as needed to satisfy support obligations.
 La.
 Rev. Stat.
 Ann. § 13:3881